 While the majority of people shop for homes online first, having someone on your side through the search and sale process can save time and money.
 A buyer’s agent should help you schedule showings, assist with negotiating the price of the new home, guide you through the paperwork, be there at the closing table, and provide insight through any contingencies during the process.

 For sellers, an agent should help set the price of the home, based on a competitive market analysis (CMA).
 Ask the agent how he or she will market your home (websites, videos, direct mail).
 Also inquire about assistance with staging and hosting open houses.
 Then, when the offers come in, the agent can help you with the decision on which one to accept.

 4. Who else will be working with me?

 The person you hire should do most of the work, but you may work with a support team, too.
 Additional team members may include mortgage brokers, home inspectors or contractors.
 If you’d like more information about what it’s like to work with an agent, don’t be shy about asking for references.
 You’ll get real insight into what it’s like to work with that particular professional.

 5. How often will I hear from you?

 No matter if you’re selling or buying, ask how often you’ll hear from the agent and make sure that this aligns with your expectations.
 For buyers: Do you just want to hear when there’s a new home that may interest you?
 Do you want regular check-in calls too?
 For sellers: Do you want to hear from your agent only after a buyer has toured your home, or do you want to be kept in the loop on a weekly basis?

 Buying or selling a home is a complex process most people do only a few times in their lives.
 Hiring the right real estate agent from a reputable company can give you an edge so you get the best deal possible while meeting all your goals.

-You can learn more about the home buying and selling process and find an experienced agent by contacting us in the information on this email.
+You can learn more about the home buying and selling process and find an experienced agent by contacting us here.
 We welcome all!